edwardshturman/register-bot/README.md

 ## Support

+For help with the event command, use `/event help`.
 For any issues you encounter, feel free to [submit an issue](https://github.com/edwardshturman/register-bot/issues).

 ## Tech Stack